ubikorp/lacking.org/playlists/_posts/2018-09-04-mixtape-machine-shop.md

   Goldfrapp, Kassin+2, Thomas Function, Chad VanGaalen, Nortec Collective, STRFKR, Spot 1019, Blonde Redhead, Oranger, The Smugglers
 ---
 This is MACHINE SHOP, a special one-hour mixtape from yours truly featuring songs about all the weird devices we humans have imagined and constructed out of musical parts.
-I’m closing it out with the Smugglers’ “She’s A Machine,” which inspired me to put this together when a search for it revealed all sorts of weird devices lurking in my library.
+I’m closing it out with the Smugglers’ “She’s A Machine,” which inspired me to put this together when a search for it revealed all sorts of inexplicable gadgetry lurking in my library.